What Parents Want

 This simple fact is the subtext of nearly every interaction families have with their schools.
 Parents want to send their kids to top-notch schools, to be engaged in their child’s learning, to know what’s happening in the classroom—all because they want to ensure their children’s health, safety and happiness.
 To build their trust, you need to show them that you want the same things, too.
 We believe strong, positive communication can help you do just that—and in fact, we have the data to back it up.

 In our newest study, aptly titled “What Parents Want,” we surveyed more than 1,400 U.S. parents about their preferences for school communication.
 Our favorite finding?
 When parents frequently receive positive, relevant communication, they’re more likely to trust their districts.
 We’re bolstering that research with more resources that will help you change how parents think and feel about your schools.
 How can you honor all your families’ unique cultures and languages?
 How can you make sure your district’s conversations aren’t one-sided?
 How can you diffuse tense situations with families?
-In the pages that follow, we’ll answer all those questions and more.
+In these articles, we’ll answer all those questions and more.

 How one Indiana district implements joy to make school memorable and enhance student learning